In this newsletter, there's an article showing how our nervous system and myelinating glial cells

 I wanted to document this in articles, so you have been getting these as newsletters.

-I will be coming to the end of this soon and will be starting the next webinar series.
+This will be coming to the end of this soon,

 myelin Przewężenie Ranviera 990